deepaksood619/deepaksood619.github.io/docs/computer-science/system-design/others.md

 - Queries are distributed across a scalable Aggregator tier.The ability to scale the number of Aggregators, which provide compute and memory resources, allows compute power to be concentrated on any complex processing executed on the fly.

 - The Tailer, Leaf, and Aggregator run as discrete microservices in disaggregated fashion.Each Tailer, Leaf, or Aggregator tier can be independently scaled up and down as needed.
 The system scales Tailers when there is more data to ingest, scales Leaves when data size grows, and scales Aggregators when the number or complexity of queries increases.
 This independent scalability allows the system to bring significant resources to bear on complex queries when needed, while making it cost-effective to do so.

 The most significant difference is that the Lambda architecture performs data transformations up front so that results are pre-materialized, while the ALT architecture allows for query on demand with on-the-fly transformations.

 <https://rockset.com/blog/aggregator-leaf-tailer-an-architecture-for-live-analytics-on-event-streams>

 ## Dead Letter Queues

-In [message queueing](https://en.wikipedia.org/wiki/Message_queue) thedead letter queueis a service implementation to store messages that meet one or more of the following criteria:
+In [message queueing](https://en.wikipedia.org/wiki/Message_queue) the dead letter queue is a service implementation to store messages that meet one or more of the following criteria:

 1. Message that is sent to a queue that does not exist.
 2. Queue length limit exceeded.